PPLE

 In today's more flexible and variable job market, companies expect their employees to be able to work in an interdisciplinary team and to combine knowledge from different disciplines.

-When stepping outside of the university context, one quickly realises that the pressing issues of the present and future cannot be assigned to one academic field or professional specialisation.
+When stepping outside of the university context, one quickly realises that the pressing issues of the present and future cannot be assigned to one academic field or professional specialisation only.
 Specialists are definitely needed and many problems can be addressed through just one discipline, but at PPLE, we would like to offer a broader perspective to those who are interested.

 Why have we chosen Politics, Psychology, Law and Economics as the disciplines of our study programme?
 Well, because they make up the building blocks of society.
 Politics studies the organisation and distribution of power; how the rules of the game are made and by whom.
 Law studies how those rules are applied, interpreted, manipulated or upheld.
 Economics studies the role of money and markets – how rules affect markets and vice versa.
 Psychology studies how individuals, alone or in groups, make decisions in response to the world around them.